javarb/notes/README.md

 ```
 Where `<commit_text>` is the commit to be corrected and `<exp>` is a file or a regular expression to match.

 **Be carefully** because this overwrite the previous commit.
 So non `git reset` or `git revert` will work.
-This means thereis a loose data risk.
+This means there is a loose data risk.

 ### Suggested lectures:
 * [RFC-3999](https://www.ietf.org/rfc/rfc3339.txt) (Datetime standard)